Grand Canyon National Park

 If you would like to stay overnight at the Grand Canyon, you can find information about camping here.
 The campgrounds are very nice.
 Reserve a camping spot specifically for the South Rim here.
 Other lodging options near the South Rim include Airbnbs, and hotels.
 Click here for Grand Canyon Lodging Options.

 If you're prepping for a trip to the Grand Canyon, some items you might want to consider bringing include: A 3 liter Camelbak, a hat, polarized sunglasses, sunscreen, exercise clothes according to the weather, and good trail or hiking shoes.
 Do not wear jeans and sneakers!
 Also, don't forget your tent and camping gear, and again, bring lots of water.
-If you're into knives, our friends at The Gear Hunt have some suggestions.

 Grand Canyon camping and hiking checklist